fmoliveira/delightful-fediverse-apps/watchlist-for-activitypub-apps.md

 * [Quit.im](https://quit.im) - this was a photo-sharing web client for a GNU social server, rather than a completely separate app.
 It would become an AP implementation when the AP plug-in for GS is done, but it's been obsoleted by the release of PixelFed.

-* :heavy_check_mark: [Smilodon](https://gitlab.com/tuxcrafting/smilodon) - abandoned by developer "I'm now [working on Sminos](https://gitlab.com/tuxcrafting/sminos/issues/1) and so this will probably be 100% abandoned.
+* [Smilodon](https://gitlab.com/tuxcrafting/smilodon) - abandoned by developer "I'm now [working on Sminos](https://gitlab.com/tuxcrafting/sminos/issues/1) and so this will probably be 100% abandoned.
 There's not much to salvage, its code is cancer."

 ## Sources